TheMosquito/deepstream-open-horizon/README.md

 make register-pattern
 ```

-10. Connect to this edge machine using its "**IPADDRESS**" to watch the RTSP output stream, using this URI:
+10. Wait a moment (30 seconds?) for the output streamer to start up, then connect to this edge machine using its "**IPADDRESS**" and watch the RTSP output stream, using this URI:

 rtsp://**IPADDRESS**:8554/ds